Am deschis grupe noi Abheda Yoga Tradițională în

 There are several perspectives about Shiva:

-– The Eternal Masculine, God – in the hypostasis of the Supreme Man.
+– the Eternal Masculine, God – in the hypostasis of the Supreme Man.

 When worshiped as Ishvara – any particular aspect or facet of the Supreme Being He can be understood under many fascinating divine hypostases – He is, for example,